nielssj/frontend-alternatives/README.md

 # frontend-alternatives
-Implementations of an example web-frontend (client) using various languages, frameworks and database technologies.
+Implementations of an example web-frontend (client) using various languages and frameworks.